Showing of 16 results

 Is your family ready to say goodbye to seasonal allergies now that spring and summer have passed?
 Not so fast.
 Unfortunately, for many, the approaching autumn doesn’t mean relief from sneezing.
 Instead, it marks a new array of allergy triggers.

 While it may not be as easy as fixing a flaw in a picture, new advancements are making it easier for the dermatologist to address that rash, mark, or rough patch of skin.

-If your child has a peanut allergy, there is a treatment available to help desensitize him or her to peanuts and other food allergens.
+For a child with a peanut allergy, a treatment is available to help desensitize him or her to peanuts and other food allergens.

 Summer is prime time for asthma triggers such as grass pollen and smog.
 Learn how to manage your child's summer allergies and asthma.

 Fever?
 Runny nose?
 Itchy eyes?
 Feeling ill but not sure what it is you have?
 Check out our symptom guide to learn more.